LoukasPerdikis/Medical_Data/README.md

 ## Model Performance Discussion

 In terms of **accuracy**, the RF model was clearly the best with a score of 91%.
-All other models scored in the high 70s, with the worst performaing model (in terms of accuracy) being KNN at 74%.
+All other models scored in the high 70s, with the worst performing model (in terms of accuracy) being KNN at 74%.
 For instances where accuracy is the only metric that matters, RF is the obvious choice.

 In terms of **precision**, once again the RF model is superior with a score of 52%.
 It is alarming that the highest precision score is only 52%, however, as this shows that half the time the model predicts a patient would die, they actually would not die.
 The other models perform even worse, with values ranging from 16% (KNN once again) to 23%.
 This means that for these models, patients would survive between 84% and 77% of the time the model has determined they would not.